pubnub/pubnub-mcp-server/resources/sdk_docs/php_publish-and-subscribe.md

 ### Response

-signal() returns PNSignalResult:
+Returns PNSignalResult:
-- getTimetoken(): int timetoken when the signal was sent.
+- getTimetoken() → int: Timetoken when the signal was sent.

 ## Subscribe

 Receive messages, signals, and presence via event listeners.
+Add listeners before subscribing.

+Description
+- Opens a TCP socket to PubNub and listens on specified channels.
+Requires subscribeKey at initialization.
-Requires subscribeKey during initialization.
-Newly subscribed clients receive messages published after subscribe() completes.
+- By default, only receives messages published after subscribe() completes.

-Behavior:
-- subscribe() opens a long-lived TCP connection and blocks until:
-  - message event
-  - presence event
-  - status event
-- Throw PubNubUnsubscribeException inside callbacks to exit the loop.
+- Blocking behavior: subscribe blocks until a message event, presence event, or status event occurs.
+Throw PubNubUnsubscribeException inside callbacks to exit the loop.
-- Unsubscribing from all channels resets last timetoken and can cause message gaps.
+- Unsubscribing from all channels resets last timetoken and may cause message gaps; prefer unsubscribing selectively when switching channels.

 ### Method(s)

-To Subscribe to a channel use:

 ```
 `1$pubnub->subscribe()